Daweet/Daweet.github.io/_posts/2020-05-04-from-markdown-to-webpages.md

 ### More Info

-More information on github is provided on the link below For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+More information on github is provided on the link, see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).